1.1 - IN THESE TERMS OF TRADE:

-24.1 - Where Goods are supplied to the Customer on credit, the Customer irrevocably authorises the Supplier, its employees and agents to make such enquiries as it deems necessary to investigate the credit worthiness of the Customer including (without limitation) making enquiries from persons nominated as trade referees, the bankers of the Customer or any other credit providers (“Information Sources”) and the Customer authorises the Information Sources to disclose to the Supplier all information concerning the Customer which is within their possession and which is requested by the Supplier.
+24.1 Where Goods are supplied to the Customer on credit, the Customer irrevocably authorises the Supplier and its Personnel to make such enquiries as it deems necessary to investigate the credit worthiness of the Customer including (without limitation) making enquiries from persons nominated as trade referees, the bankers of the Customer or any other credit providers (“Information Sources”) and the Customer authorises the Information Sources to disclose to the Supplier all information concerning the Customer which is within their possession and which is requested by the Supplier.

 25. Clerical Errors

 25.1 Errors and omissions in the Supplier’s invoices will not be binding upon the Supplier and may be corrected by the issue of a supplementary invoice or revised invoice which is otherwise in the same terms including the due date for payment.

 26. Vienna Sales Convention

 26.1 The application of the United Nations Convention on Contracts for the International Sale of Goods (Vienna 1980) known as the Vienna Sales Convention 1980 is excluded.